Seagate/cortx-prvsnr/docs/ContributingToCortxPrvsnr.md

 ### Contribute to CORTX Provisioner

 Please [contribute to the CORTX Project](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md) and join our movement to make data storage better, efficient, and more accessible.

+Refer to the [CORTX Contribution Guide](https://github.com/Seagate/cortx/blob/main/doc/CORTXContributionGuide.md) to get started with your first contribution.

 ### Reach Out to Us